achhetr/Automate-Git-Init/README.md

 # Automate Git Init

 This project is build to automate git initialization.
+It also includes file to automate Git hub Creation account.

 ## Getting Started

 ### Prerequisites

-To run this program eficiently what things you need to create a new repository in the Github and copy the link of the repository.
+To run git_init_repo.py program eficiently what things you need to create a new repository in the Github and copy the link of the repository.

+To run git_init_repo_hub.py you need to install <em>hub</em> by using '''brew install hub command

 ### Built With